EricSmekens/node-serial-obd/README.md

 #### write(message)

 Writes a message to the port.
+(Queued!)
+All write functions call this function.

 ##### Params: